oat-sa/taohub-articles/forge/Raspberry.md

 tags: {  }
 -->

-Tao on a Raspberry
+TAO on a Raspberry
 ==================

 ![](resources/raspberry-pi-7.jpg)<br/>

-So, you want to use raspberry as a tao web server and deliver your tests over a local Wi-Fi ?
+So, you want to use raspberry as a TAO web server and deliver your tests over a local Wi-Fi ?

 1. Download RaspDebian
 ----------------------